databrary/www/databrary/input/pages/user-guide/responsibilities/investigators.md

 Authorized Investigators agree to complete research ethics training that meets the Institution's standards.

 ## Databrary policies

+Investigators agree to use resources from Databrary exclusively for the purpose of scientific research or education under the auspices of either an academic, research, government, health, or a commercial entity (but in the last case, solely for non-commercial purposes).

 Investigators agree to follow Databrary's Best Practices in Data Security for any information they draw from Databrary or collect to contribute to Databrary.